swimmingly/yodrew.github.io/design.md

 #### quiet

 Others inevitably make noise.
 Even if not, you will know someone is there, able to hear you.
 Like me, you may need to scream and cry in darkness.
-For now, it's nobody else's business or problem.
+It's nobody's business.
 The process is strictly for oneself.
-A darkroom minimizes this ordinary influence of and consideration for others so the autonomic self has maximum leeway to perform its awesome task.
+A darkroom minimizes ordinary influence of others and consideration for them so the autonomic self has maximum leeway to perform its awesome task.
 Contact with people during a retreat should be brief and intentional, not incidental.

 A clear exception is if you are a parent of a child who still needs your presence.
 The child can be with you in darkness as long as you both like.
 I have never facilitated such a retreat, but I definitely would.
 Nothing is more important to sanity, happiness, and avoidance of retraumatization of new generations than [filial attachment](http://continuum-concept.org).
 If you find your capacity for attachment wanting, you can now recover it.